Tutor Handbook

 The Learning Center’s tutor training program is certified by the College Reading & Learning Association (CRLA).
 As such, we provide training for tutors to improve their knowledge, experience, and professional development.
 Through a combination of tutoring and training, tutors can become certified in three levels of CRLA tutoring expertise.
 Becoming a CRLA-certified tutor provides recognition and positive reinforcement for tutors’ successful work from an international organization and acknowledges your ability as a tutor to employ a wide range of strategies in various tutoring situations.
 We encourage tutors to include their certification on resumes and graduate school applications.

-• CRLA Level I: 10 hours of training / 25 hours tutoring
+• CRLA Level I: 10 hours of training / 25 hours of tutoring

 • CRLA Level II: 20 total hours of training / 50 total hours of tutoring